Get a hydrated and glowing complexion with our expert tips for treating dry skin on your face

-Want to get rid of dry skin?
+Want to get rid of dry skin on your face?
 We hear you.
-Autumn is the season of delightful scenery, cosy knitwear and pumpkin-spiced everything, but the colder temperatures and dropping humidity outside, paired with the rising central heating inside, can cause your skin to crave hydration.
-If you’re looking to prevent or tackle dry skin, you’re in the right place.
+For so many, dry skin is something you deal with year-round not just during the seasonal dip when the colder temperatures and dropping humidity outside, paired with the rising central heating inside, can cause your skin to crave hydration.
+If you’re looking to prevent or tackle dry skin on your face year-round or seasonally, you’re in the right place.
 Here we reveal the seasonal switch-ups that will leave your complexion hydrated, supple and glowing.

 Our faces have almost 20 muscles that facilitate our expressions and help us to talk and chew.
 By working these muscles, you can increase the blood flow delivering much-needed nutrients to your dry skin.
 Increased blood flow also supports collagen production, plumping a dull-looking complexion and delaying the appearance of fine lines.
 Follow along with our very own facial yoga video here.